 What is a dual real estate agent?
 Understanding dual agency

 A dual agency is something that we believe is best to avoid.
 This is when the listing agent is also the buying agent.
-This means the realtor is working for both you and the seller.
+This means the real estate agent is working for both you and the seller.
 While many states permit this we strongly caution you in having the same agent represent both sides.

 Because it’s hard to be impartial when you are getting paid thousands of dollars in a transaction.
 Think of it like this.
 You want to buy a house from me, and we have the same agent (i.e. dual agency).
 That means the more money you pay for the house, the more money I get, and because the real estate agent is acting for both of us, he also gets a higher commission.
 While there can be some benefits in dual agency, we prefer to avoid it whenever possible.